 To find out which terminals go together, you can use an ohm meter to test the terminals and the toggle positions.
 Each set of terminals will connect to the traveler wires from each of the three-way switches.
 When connected properly, you'll be able to turn lights on from either of the three-way switches or the four-way switch.
 And just in the event, you need to switch lighting from more than three locations, simply add additional four-way switches between the two three-way switches.

 Four-way switches can come in handy in large rooms that have many door openings or exits.
 Each opening in which you can enter or leave a room should have a switch that controls the lighting within that room.
-I have a living room that has three openings and needs a four-way switch in order to control the lighting in the room.
-The hallway is in the shape of a "T' also needing the use of a four-way switch.
+For example, if you have a living room that has three openings you need a four-way switch in order to control the lighting in the room.
+Say the hallway is in the shape of a "T' also needing the use of a four-way switch.
 By placing a three-way switch at two different locations and the four-way switch at the third location, the lighting can be switched from each location.